tscanlin/developers.optimizely.com/src/content/overview/index.md

 * [Headline testing](https://help.optimizely.com/hc/en-us/articles/200040505-Implementing-Optimizely-on-a-CMS-or-e-commerce-platform)
 * [Wordpress headline testing](https://help.optimizely.com/hc/en-us/articles/205331897#headline)

-#####Build your own
-Interested in building your own headline testing tool on top of Optimizely's REST API?
-This [step-by-step guide](https://blog.optimizely.com/wp-content/uploads/2015/05/OptimizelyHeadlineTesting.pdf) will walk you through the process to get up in running with any CMS.

-#####Submit integration
-If you're done building a headline testing integration, we would love to see it in action.
-Please contact us on [developers@optimizely.com](mailto:developers@optimizely.com) and we will see how we can help you.

 ####*Snippet insertion*
 There is a wide range of tools that have the ability to insert the Optimizely snippet.
 An obvious example is a tag managments solution, but most CMS systems or eCommerce platforms will be able to do it as well.
 #####Examples

 * [Tealium](https://help.optimizely.com/hc/en-us/articles/203491910#enable)
 * [Wordpress snippet insertion](https://help.optimizely.com/hc/en-us/articles/205331897#plugin)

-#####Build your own
-Implementing the Optimizely snippet is straightforward: a customer needs to implement 1 line ("snippet") to their html template.
-There are a few things to consider when this line is added to the template:

-* The snippet needs to be added synchronously and as high as possible in the head section of the page to make sure Optimizely can execute before a browser shows the page to a visitor.
-If Optimizely is implemented correctly, Optimizely can prevent a flicker on the page when an experiments is running.
-* If synchronous implementation isn't possible, we recommend to implement a timeout that blocks the Optimizely script from executing when it isn't loaded within 2 seconds (due to a bad connection for example).
-* If a snippet isn't implemented synchronously we still recommend to ad the snippet to the page as high as possible.

-Every project has their own snippet.
-The snippet has this construction:

-`<script src="//cdn.optimizely.com/js/{{project_id}}.js"></script>`

-where {{project_id}} is replaced by the id of an Optimizely project.
-An example:

-`<script src="//cdn.optimizely.com/js/2734370016.js"></script>`

-There is only one variable that needs to be filled in by a user: the project id.
-Therefore, a snippet insertion integration works like this:

-1. A user wants to install Optimizely on their website
-2. The user goed to the CMS/tag management system/ecommerce platform that has the snippet insertion integration and enables the integration.
-3. Upon enablement, a user is prompted for a project id
-4. The integration automatically adds the snippet to the head section of all pages and uses the provided project id to insert the correct snippet.

-#####Submit integration
-If you're done building a headline testing integration, we would love to see it in action.
-Please contact us on [developers@optimizely.com](mailto:developers@optimizely.com) and we will see how we can help you.

 ####*Offline conversion integrations (calltracking)*